MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Get-MgBetaGroupDriveBundle.md

 Retrieve the metadata for a bundle\]\[\] based on the unique ID of the bundle.
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupDriveBundle](/powershell/module/Microsoft.Graph.Files/Get-MgGroupDriveBundle?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)